bartbart2003/LibreAnswer/README.md

+# *WARNING: THIS PROJECT IS STILL UNFINISHED AND IS CONSIDERED AS WORK IN PROGRESS!*
 # LibreAnswer
 ## About
 LibreAnswer is a game and a test making tool inspired by the "Who wants to be a millionaire?"
 TV show.